Otogirisō: Production

 In contrast to the lighter comical action games and fantasy games at the time, Nakamura had worked on previously, the game was set in the real world and made in the horror genre.
 He described the influence of developing a horror-themed game at the time lied in the video game Sweet Home (1989), saying: "there weren't any real horror games.
 But right around the time I was thinking of making Otogirisō, Capcom created Sweet Home.
 The thing that was really interesting about Sweet Home was that it so scary that you didn't want to continue playing.
 I wanted to create an experience where the user would be too afraid to press the button to continue the story, too."

 Shukei Nagasaka, a screenwriter, novelist and television writer, wrote the original story and script for Otogirisō.
 It was his idea to have players be able to move between narratives during development.
 Nakamura then began developing a game that would be simplified further by having it be decision-based, where the player reads the story and chooses different options at branching points to give players a certain level of interaction with the game.
 He said that would make a game "anybody could pick up, and maybe it would also lead them to playing other games in the future."
 As the price of the game was about 8,800 Japanese yen which was roughly the price of ten books, the game was made to include multiple narratives.
 Nakamura said the stories in Otogirisō ended up getting larger than they had initially imagined, making it difficult to test to make sure the narrative flowed appropriately and that sound effects went off at the correct time in the story.

 Initially, the game was developed as text on top of a paper texture graphic.
-When the game was first shown at the Nintendo Space World trade show, it still contained its paper texture and occasional animations.
+On test plays with audiences with this version, Nakamura said that the game split the audience saying it tested better with the parents of grade school children than the more hardcore Famicom players.
+When the game was first shown at the Shoshinkai trade show, it still contained its paper texture and occasional animations.
 The response at the trade show from distributors and magazine companies were that it would be hard to sell without more graphics, leading to about 20 graphics made for the backgrounds in the game.
 The addition of adding illustrations and background art to the game delayed for about a year.
+At this point the scenario was completed, but Asano said he still tinkered with the script while Nakamura also stayed up at night writing scripts and adjusting the timing for graphics and sound effects to display.
+Asano said that there was a lot of trial and error in getting the timing of the text to display on the screen.
+He said that the developers eventually settled on a format where each character was displayed one by one, stopped at commas, and the next sentence began when a button was pressed.